ITV News Anglia

 ITV News Anglia is a British television news service for the East of England, broadcast and produced by ITV Anglia.

 History

 Anglia News replaced the long-running news magazine programme About Anglia on Monday, 9 July 1990.
-Initially, there were two sub-regional editions for the East (Norfolk, Suffolk and Essex), and West (Cambridgeshire, Northamptonshire, Bedfordshire, northern Hertfordshire, northern Buckinghamshire, southern Lincolnshire, southern Rutland and a small part of southern Leicestershire).
+Initially, there were two sub-regional editions for the East (Norfolk, Suffolk and Essex), and West (Cambridgeshire, Northamptonshire, Bedfordshire, northern Hertfordshire, northern Buckinghamshire (including the City of Milton Keynes), southern Lincolnshire, southern Rutland and a small part of southern Leicestershire).

 The main programme title was amended to Anglia News Tonight in September 2003 however just five months later in February 2004 it was simplified to Anglia Tonight.
 Both editions were broadcast from Norwich.

 By 2008, Anglia News opts during GMTV and weekend bulletins had become pan-regional.

 As of 12 February 2009, all programming on weekdays became pan-regional.
 The final sub-regional 6pm editions of Anglia Tonight were broadcast on Wednesday 11 February 2009.
 Becky Jago and Jonathan Wills anchored the programme in 2012.

 The then remaining sub-regional elements were: